 Most of these animals are highly elusive, preferring to remain out of sight.
 But you’ll have plenty of opportunities for spotting the more common wildlife of Iguazu Falls as you explore the waterfall trails.
 And if you stay overnight within the National Parks, you might even spot a jaguar on an evening stroll.

-Common wildlife at Iguazu Falls
+Common Iguazu Falls Animals

 It would be virtually impossible to visit Iguazu Falls and not spot any wildlife.
 At the end of your visit, you may wish to never see another coati.
 But if you would like to see some less obnoxious species, here are some of Iguazu Falls animals you are likely to encounter.